U. Archeology3

 Bodrum Rehberi

-1950 Peter Throckmorton discovered in Athens, in National Museum a very important piece showing the assembly of the planking with the use of wooden tenons and mortise.
+1950 Peter Thockmorton discovered in Athens, in National Museum a very important piece showing the assembly of the planking with the use of wooden tenons and mortise.

 1953 First time a prototype of underwater television was used.
 The technicians archeologist watched the work of divers from their armchairs.